The total spine of the Milnor fibration of a plane curve singularity: Organization of the paper

 \Cref{s:sings_on_boundary} constitutes one of the main technical contributions of the paper.
 We prove that the vector fields extended in the previous sections have a manifold of trajectories converging to each saddle point in the interior of some divisor.
 The main ingredient for this part is the theory of center-stable manifolds as developed by A. Kelley in \cite{kelley_stab_central,kelley_stable}.

-In \Cref{s:total_spine} we prove the first main theorem (\Cref{thm:total_spine}) of this paper, showing that the total spine $S$ can be decompose naturally into smooth manifolds corresponding to the singularities of the extended vector fields.
-In particular, we prove that if a trajectory $\gamma$ converged to the origin in $\C^2$, its strict transform by the real oriented blow up converges to one of these singularities.
+In \Cref{s:total_spine} we prove the first main theorem (\Cref{thm:total_spine}) of this paper, showing that the total spine $S$ naturally decomposes into smooth manifolds corresponding to the singularities of the extended vector fields.
+In particular, we prove that if a trajectory $\gamma$ converges to the origin in $\C^2$, its strict transform by the real oriented blow up converges to one of these singularities.

-In \Cref{s:invariant_spine}, in this section we prove the second main result of the paper, which also depends on the first one.
+In \Cref{s:invariant_spine}, we prove the second main result of the paper, \Cref{thm:invariant}, which also depends on the first one.
 First we describe the invariant Milnor fibration which is the natural fibration induced by the function $\arg^\mathrm{ro}$ on the boundary of the real oriented blow up of $(Y,D)$ along a certain subset of divisors.
 We put a smooth structure on this space and show that our vector fields naturally extend and glue to give a smooth vector field.
 Then, the regularity of the extended vector field and the previous main theorem allows us to prove \Cref{thm:invariant}.

 Finally, in \Cref{s:examples} we work out a detailed example where all the theory developed in the paper comes into play.